Florida Family Law Appeals

 We provide experienced representation for cases involving:

-Dissolution of Marriage: Appeals regarding alimony, equitable distribution of assets, and business valuations.
+Dissolution of Marriage: Appeals regarding alimony, equitable distribution of assets, and alimony or child support orders, including imputation of income.

 Timesharing & Custody: Challenging or defending parental responsibility determinations, time-sharing schedules, relocation rulings, and best-interest-of-the-child findings.